luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Pass appropriate suggestions array as prop to each Combobox instance
     - Each Combobox instance uses the same reusable component but with different suggestions data
     - Handle custom values on form submission (no special handling needed - save as-is)

-7. **SQL Query Implementation:**
-    - Use Supabase query builder (same pattern as existing `animalQueries.ts` functions):
-        - Example: `supabase.from('animals').select('primary_breed').eq('organization_id', orgId).not('primary_breed', 'is', null)`
-        - Fetch all matching rows (simple query, no aggregation in SQL)
-    - Process results client-side in TypeScript:
-        - Count frequency of each exact value (case-sensitive)
-        - Sort by frequency (descending), then alphabetically
-        - Take top 20
-    - Why client-side processing: Supabase query builder doesn't easily support GROUP BY with COUNT and ORDER BY in a single query.
-Client-side processing is simpler and avoids needing RPC functions or raw SQL.

 **Design decisions:**